 Now spring is truly here we can indulge ourselves and run amok in the vegie garden.
 Whilst it is still early to plant some of the summer seedlings, now is the time to prepare the vegie garden in preparation for your summer crops.
 This involves replenishing the fertility of the soil, since vegies are greedy feeders and the last crop will have used up many of the nutrients.
 If you have planted a green manure crop over winter, this can also be dug through the soil.
 These legume species contain valuable bacteria in their root nodules, which fix the air-borne nitrogen into a soluble form for plants to take up.
 Dig in lots of well-rotted manure and mushroom compost to create a rich, friable texture.
 Vegie plants especially love this rich combination.
 This organic matter in the soil is also wonderful for holding onto water.

 In early spring, the soil temperatures remain quite cool, so it is still early to put in warm season vegies as these will not grow well until the soil temperatures are around 20 degrees, which happens once the days are consistently above 20 degrees and the nights are higher than 10 degrees.
 If you have a greenhouse the warmth-loving seedlings, such as cucumber, tomato, basil, eggplant, pumpkin and eggplant can be raised from seed or seedlings in this snug environment to get off to a head start.
 Cooler season crops such as lettuces, silver beet and spinach can all be planted out now so they will be able to be harvested whilst the longer-term crops are growing.
-Come in and choose from our large range of spring seedlings.

 Keep in mind the frost warnings in the planting lists.
 If you are sowing these plants from seed they really need to be done in trays in a protected position for 4-6 weeks before planting in the ground.
 If you are planting seedlings with a frost warning you will need to cover them at night if we are expecting a morning frost.
 Dennis has been stocking cute mini greenhouses – little plastic cloches – perfect for early tender seedlings.

 When planning your vegie garden, try to rotate the type of crop in each bed, each consecutive year, to ensure that a leafy, nitrogen-loving plant is followed by a root crop that requires lots of phosphorous, or a flowering crop such as pumpkin that will need potassium.
 This way, the chance of soil-borne diseases is minimised and the nutrients are kept in balance in the soil.
 Each successive crop will get maximum nutrition to grow healthily and abundantly.
 Alternatively, to maximise your available growing space, you can plant guilds.
 These are combinations of plants that grow well together, often utilising the different layers of space.
 For example, a zucchini growing beneath sweet corn with beans climbing up the corn, which supports its growth.
 The different habits, growth rates and nutrient requirements allow these plants to coexist happily in the same area.
 This is one idea of permaculture, a system of sustainable edible gardening.